andreasabel/inCode/entry/hamiltonian-dynamics-in-haskell.md

 Also, even though *ad* gives our second-order Jacobian as an
-![m \\times n \\times n](https://latex.codecogs.com/png.latex?m%20%5Ctimes%20n%20%5Ctimes%20n "m \times n \times n") tensor, we really want it as a `n`-vector of
+![m \\times n \\times n](https://latex.codecogs.com/png.latex?m%20%5Ctimes%20n%20%5Ctimes%20n "m \times n \times n") tensor, we really want it as a n-vector of
 ![m \\times n](https://latex.codecogs.com/png.latex?m%20%5Ctimes%20n "m \times n") matrices – that’s how we interpreted it in our original math.
 So we just need to write an function to convert what *ad* gives us to the form we expect.
-It’s mostly just fiddling around with the internals of *hmatrix*.
+It’s mostly just fiddling around with the internals of *hmatrix* in a rather inelegant way.

 ``` {.haskell}
 -- source: https://github.com/mstksg/inCode/tree/master/code-samples/hamilton1/Hamilton.hs#L71-74